 Research confirms that checking email 2-4 times per day is optimal as it allows workers to be responsive and not reactive*.
 Another study found that checking emails three times a day reduced employee stress.
 So it appears that the ‘happy’ medium for checking email is somewhere in the range of 2-4 times per day, not every six minutes as many of us do.

 I developed a simple 6-step signature system for taming email that will easily allow you to only need to check email 2-4 times/day.
-I’ll be sharing this system in a webinar called A Simple Six-Step System to Slash Email Time and you can register for free here.
+I share this system, as well as my five-folder method to provide you with a simple solution so you can spend less time on email, in my Taming Email Mini-Masterclass.